natemcintosh/gocombinatorics/README.md

 This library has been updated to use generics.
 If you require a version of go
 <1.18, please use version 0.2.0 of this library.

-**If you are looking for a more production ready combinatorics library** I would suggest using gonum's [combin](https://pkg.go.dev/gonum.org/v1/gonum@v0.9.3/stat/combin) library.
-Note however that gonum doesn't provide combinations with replacement functionality.

 ---
 ### On Offer:
 - [X] Lazy Combinations: create a `Combinations` struct with `NewCombinations()` function
 - [X] Lazy Combinations with replacement: create a `CombinationsWithReplacement` struct with `NewCombinationsWithReplacement()` function
 - [X] Lazy Permutations: create a `Permutations` struct with `NewPermutations()` function

-Each of the above structs meets the interface
+Each of the above structs meets the interface (but the interface is not actually used anywhere)
 ```go
 type CombinationLike[T any] interface {
 	Next() bool